HRLO77/snake-ai/README.md

 ## playing
 To play snake on the terminal yourself, run `python console.py`.
 ## training
-To train your computer to play snake, run `python train.py` with your hyper-parameters.
+To train your computer to play snake, run `python def_train.py` with your hyper-parameters.
 * epsilon
 * gamma
 * epochs
 * decay

-Epsilon is a float between 0-1, representing the chance of random actions taken to explore the environment.
+(note that compiled.py is def_train.py with current hyper-parameters compiled using cython) Epsilon is a float between 0-1, representing the chance of random actions taken to explore the environment.

 Gamma is the discount factor (see the Bellman equation), how much the model agent should give priority to long-term rewards.